techiescamp/linux-foundation-coupon/README.md

 Following are the Latest Linux Foundation Coupon Codes for Certification &amp; Training Programs

-## [UpTo 65% OFF] Linux Foundation Flash Sale (2 Days Only)
+## [UpTo 75% OFF] Linux Foundation Flash Sale (Only Few Hours Left)

-Get up to 64% discount at part of this exclusive kubernetes birthday flash sale.
+Get up to 75% discount at part of this exclusive Linux Foundation flash sale.

 > [!IMPORTANT]
 >**Coupon:** Use code **DCUBE30** at [kube.promo/devops](https://kube.promo/devops) to get 30% on individual certifications, courses and training programs.